shobhakartiwari/shobhakartiwari/README.md

 # 👋 Hi there,  I'm **Shobhakar Tiwari**!
-📱 I'm a iOS Lead Consultant, and Mentor with over 10+ years of experience.
+📱 I'm an iOS Lead Consultant, and Mentor with over 10+ years of experience.

 🎓 I hold a master's degree from the **Guru Govind Singh Indraprastha University, New Delhi** in India 🇮🇳 , which has provided me with a strong foundation in both computer science and development.